aws/aws-graviton-getting-started/HPC/README.md

 * [Additional resources](#additional-resources)

 ## Introduction
 The performance of HPC applications heavily depends on compute, network and IO.
 The Graviton3E  based HPC7g instance has the right configuration to deliver the best performance for multi-node cluster HPC applications: 35% higher vector bandwidth (no power throttling), 200 Gbps of network bandwidth.
-For several most used HPC applications on cloud, we are able to achieve same results (correctness), comparable performances and lower simulation costs.
+For several most used HPC applications on cloud, we are able to achieve same results (correctness) as popular x86 instances, comparable performances and lower simulation costs.
 This document provides a walkthrough on how to install HPC softwares and obtain the best performance on Graviton EC2 instances.

 ## Additional resources